GistNoesis/MaragingLoop/README.md

 ### 🔍 Quick Note from the human author (Read or Skip this as you like)

 Everything was created Locally through prompting.
 I've constructed them through interacting with the llama webui.
-And the kernels, either via the chat interface or via a single initial prompt starting from a current os folder state.
+And the kernels, either via the chat interface or via a single initial prompt starting from a current os folder state, (higher towers like in the shoggoth.db project have not been included here to keep the project minimal)

 The single builderagent.py has been kept below 1000 lines (currently ~900 lines), you should read it make sure it correspond to what you want to run (like editing the system_prompt and summary_prompt, and compaction threshold).